Resources

 Workshops estimate the cost of implementing fortification programs compared to the economic benefits.

-The cost:benefit tool assists countries in comparing the estimated cost of implementing a national fortification program to the benefits the program will generate in return, also referred to as the program’s cost:benefit ratio.
+The cost:benefit tool assists countries in comparing the estimated cost of implementing a national food fortification program to the benefits the program will generate in return, also referred to as the program’s cost:benefit ratio.
 The tool is designed to be completed in a workshop setting with a trained facilitator.
 Countries need to provide data as illustrated in this spreadsheet, which is populated with data from an imaginary country called “Fortifitopia.”

 For more information, contact Wilson Enzama, FFI Training and Technical Support Advisor: wenzama@gmail.com.